-Safe Natural Sweetners For Diabetics
+Safe Natural Sweeteners For Diabetics

-Stevia is extracted from the Stevia rebaudiana plant, is safe for diabetics and is 300 times sweeter than sugar!
+Stevia is extracted from the Stevia rebaudiana plant, is safe for diabetics, and is 300 times sweeter than sugar!
 The plant extract is made into a powder that can be used just like sugar.
 Alternatively, the leaves can be used directly from the plant to sweeten a cup of tea or coffee.

 Made from coconut tree sap, coconut sugar has a low glycaemic index score, which means it does not suddenly increase blood sugar.
 Also called coconut palm sugar, it is a safe, natural sweetener for diabetics.
-The sugar crystals are a golden-brown colour and look a lot like raw sugar.
-Coconut sugar contains iron, calcium, potassium, and zinc as well as antioxidants and fibre.
+The sugar crystals are a golden-brown color and look a lot like raw sugar.
+Coconut sugar contains iron, calcium, potassium, and zinc as well as antioxidants and fiber.
 With coconut sugar, diabetics can enjoy their sweets and get an added boost of minerals.

 Xylitol is a sugar substitute that can be found in many fruits.
 It has 40% fewer calories than sugar and doesn’t cause a blood sugar spike.
-Xylitol is most commonly used as a sweetener in sugar-free chewing gums and toothpastes.
+Xylitol is most commonly used as a sweetener in sugar-free chewing gums and toothpaste.
 Apart from not causing a rise in insulin levels, it also does not cause tooth decay like sugar does which makes xylitol good for health and for strong teeth.